chaoss/wg-dei/focus-areas/project-and-community/documentation_discoverability.md

 ### This metric is a release candidate.
 To comment on this metric please see [Issue #313](https://github.com/chaoss/wg-diversity-inclusion/issues/313).
 Following a comment period, this metric will be included in the next regular release.

 # Documentation Discoverability
+## Question
-Question: How easily can users and contributors find the information they are looking for in a project’s documentation?
+How easily can users and contributors find the information they are looking for in a project’s documentation?
 ## Description
 Documentation discoverability is critical due to the role it plays in open source project’s inclusivity.
 If people cannot find and then easily navigate through the body of documentation, or find the answers they seek, they are less likely to use or contribute to the project thus decreasing the project ability to attract diverse participants.
 Documentation discoverability has the goal to ensure searchability and visibility as well as improve inclusivity across a diverse audience.
 ## Objectives
-**Visibility** — Documentation is easy to find and reference.
+**Visibility** — Documentation is easy to find and reference. <br/>
-**Searchability** — Documentation can easily be navigated by users based on their ability, and they can find the relevant information they need through search.
+**Searchability** — Documentation can easily be navigated by users based on their ability, and they can find the relevant information they need through search. <br/>
-**Method of Discovery** — Identification of the ways in which people find the documentation **Inclusivity** - Knowledge is shared more equitably among project contributors, and new contributors can more easily participate..
+**Method of Discovery** — Identification of the ways in which people find the documentation <br/>
+**Inclusivity** - Knowledge is shared more equitably among project contributors, and new contributors can more easily participate.. <br/>
 ## Implementation
 ### Data Collection Strategies

-Survey project members
+Survey project members: <br/> <br/>
-- Likert scale [easy to find - impossible to find] regarding the discoverability of documentation such as:
+Likert scale [easy to find - impossible to find] regarding the discoverability of documentation such as:
  - Mailing list archived communication;
  - Mailing list membership management
  - Chat channel archived communication;